 Phthalates are a group of chemicals that are incredibly toxic and weaken immunity.
 They are the most commonly found cosmetics but may be found elsewhere.
 According to the US Food and Drug Administration (FDA), they are “used in hundreds of products, such as toys, vinyl flooring and wall covering, detergents, lubricating oils, food packaging, pharmaceuticals, blood bags and tubing, and personal care products, such as nail polish, hair sprays, aftershave lotions, soaps, shampoos, perfumes, and other fragrance preparations” (9).

-Research is on-going what it comes to the toxic effects on phthalates.
+Research is ongoing when it comes to the toxic effects on phthalates and how they weaken immunity.
 According to a 2009 study published in the Philosophical Transactions B, phthalates may have adverse health effects and further research is needed (10).
 According to a 2010 study published in the Environmental Health Perspectives, exposure to phthalates may increase the risk of breast cancer (11).

 Heavy metals are one of the major toxins you may get exposed to throughout your life.
 Heavy metals are metals with a density of 5 g/cm3 or more.
-In large amounts, they have adverse effects on living organisms and our environment and weaken immunity.
+In large amounts, they have adverse effects on living organisms, on our environment, and weaken immunity.
 Besides being potentially harmful, they also serve absolutely no beneficial role in the human body.

 According to a 2014 study published in the Interdisciplinary Toxicology, some heavy metals interfere with normal biological processes and have toxic effects (12).
 They bind to proteins in your body that would otherwise be activated by normally occurring minerals like zinc and magnesium.
 They can cause oxidative stress, chronic inflammation, and cellular interference.

-Some common heavy metals that you may encounter include lead found in lead-containing paint, contaminated municipal tap water, cosmetics, contaminated food, and tobacco products, arsenic, found in pesticides, commercially grown produce, apple juice, rice products, glass work, smelting, and semi-conductor production, mercury, found in larger seafood, dental amalgam silver tooth fillings, and some vaccines, cadmium, found in tobacco, metalworking, soldering, battery manufacturing, and contaminated foods, aluminum, found in some vaccinations, antiperspirant deodorant, municipal tap water, canned food and drinks, and some processed foods.
+Some common heavy metals that you may encounter include lead, arsenic, mercury, cadmium, and aluminum.
+Lead can be found in lead-containing paint, contaminated municipal tap water, cosmetics, contaminated food, and tobacco products.
+Arsenic can be found in pesticides, commercially grown produce, apple juice, rice products, glass work, smelting, and semiconductor production.
+Mercury can be found in larger seafood, dental amalgam silver tooth fillings, and some vaccines.
+Cadmium can be found in tobacco, metalworking, soldering, battery manufacturing, and contaminated foods.
+Aluminum can be found in some vaccinations, antiperspirant deodorant, municipal tap water, canned food and drinks, and some processed foods.
 You may learn more about heavy metals by reading this article.

 Some OPs are used as pesticides or insect killers in both household and agricultural applications.
 According to research findings and review published in the book, Gulf War and Health: Volume 1.
 Depleted Uranium, Sarin, Pyridostigmine Bromide, Vaccines, long-term exposure to OPs can lead to serious neurological, neuropsychological, and/or psychiatric outcomes, and short-term, low exposure may produce negative outcomes (13).